How To Run a Process Mapping Workshop

 • Keep IT engaged throughout to ensure everyone is fully aligned

-Find out more about how Skore’s Digital Discovery platform and the Skore Robotic Assess module could help your business identify the right processes for automation.
+Find out more about how Skore and how our analytics could help your business identify the right processes for automation.
 Skore’s software platform builds a prioritised portfolio of RPA opportunities based on robust ROI analysis.
+It was designed with a simple two shape system which means everyone in the organisation can understand and share processes.

 Statistics taken from Ernst and Young’s recent report ‘Get Ready for Robots’ available here https://www.ey.com/Publication/vwLUAssets/Get_ready_for_robots/$FILE/ey-get-ready-for-robots.pdf